Raghuram1784/2320030323-AOOP/README.md

 Welcome to the **Advanced Object-Oriented Programming (AOOP)** repository.
 This repository is organized into three main sections :

-- **AOOP Practical** : Weekly hands-on exercises focusing on design patterns, SOLID principles in Java and coolections.
+- **AOOP Practical** : Weekly hands-on exercises focusing on design patterns, SOLID principles in Java and collections.
 - **AOOP Projects** : Implementation of projects using design principles, TDD, design patterns, and JUnit 5.
-- **AOOP Skill** : Weekly skill-building exercises focusing on applying design patterns and SOLID principles.
+- **AOOP Skill** : Weekly skill-building exercises focusing on applying design patterns, SOLID principles and collections.

 ---